Mitch Spence: Oakland Athletics

 On December 6, 2023, the Oakland Athletics selected Spence with the first overall pick of the Rule 5 draft.
 After competing in spring training in 2024 for a roster spot with the Athletics, Spence made their Opening Day roster.
 After pitching in relief, Spence made his first major league start on May 17.
 The Athletics kept him in their starting rotation afterwards.
-In 35 appearances (24 starts) for Oakland during his rookie campaign, Spence compiled an 8-10 record and 4.58 ERA with 126 strikeouts across 151 1/3 innings pitched.
+In 35 appearances (24 starts) for Oakland during his rookie campaign, Spence compiled an 8–10 record and 4.58 ERA with 126 strikeouts across 151 1/3 innings pitched.

+Spence made 32 appearances (eight starts) for the Athletics in 2025, registering a 3–6 record and 5.10 ERA with 66 strikeouts and one save across 84 2/3 innings pitched.
+On February 10, 2026, Spence was designated for assignment by the Athletics.

+Kansas City Royals

+On February 12, 2026, the Athletics traded Spence to the Kansas City Royals in exchange for A.J.
+Causey.
+He was optioned to the Triple-A Omaha Storm Chasers to begin the regular season.
+He made his debut on March 18th, giving up 6 runs in four innings of relief of Noah Cameron vs. the New York Yankees, and has subsequently been moved back and forth between the Storm Chasers and Royals.